Red Dragon (2002 film)

 It is considered the fourth of the five released films regarding Hannibal Lecter.
 The novel was previously adapted into the film Manhunter (1986).
 Both films feature the same cinematographer, Dante Spinotti.
-After turning down the Silence of the Lambs sequel, Hannibal (2001), Silence of the Lambs screenwriter Ted Tally returned to write Red Dragon.
-It was released on October 4, 2002 to mostly positive reviews from critics and was a box office success, earning $209 million worldwide.
+After turning down the Silence of the Lambs sequel, Hannibal (2001), The Silence of the Lambs screenwriter Ted Tally returned to write Red Dragon.
+It was released on October 4, 2002, to generally positive reviews from critics, who deemed it to be an improvement over Hannibal, but inferior to The Silence of the Lambs.
+It was a box office success, earning $209 million worldwide against a $78 million budget.

 Plot

 In 1980, FBI agent Will Graham visits forensic psychiatrist Hannibal Lecter to discuss a case.
-Graham has been working with Lecter on a psychological profile of a serial killer who removes edible body parts from his victims; Graham is certain the killer is a cannibal.
-Realizing Graham is close to discovering he is the killer, Lecter stabs him, but Graham subdues him before falling unconscious.
-Lecter is imprisoned in an institution for the criminally insane, and Graham, traumatized, retires to Florida with his family.
+Graham has been working with Lecter on a psychological profile of a serial killer; Graham is certain the killer is a cannibal, based on the fact that organs taken from the victims are often used in cooking.
+He then discovers a bookmarked sweetbreads recipe in Lecter's study that includes those organs, revealing Lecter as the killer.
+Lecter stabs him, but Graham stabs him back with arrowheads and shoots him before falling unconscious.
+Lecter is tried, found not guilty by reason of insanity, and is institutionalized at the Baltimore State Hospital for the Criminally Insane.
+Graham, traumatized, retires to Florida with his family.

-Years later, in 1986, another serial killer nicknamed the Tooth Fairy has killed two familiesthe Jacobis' and The Leeds'during full moons.
-With another full moon approaching, special agent Jack Crawford persuades Graham to help develop the killer's profile.
-After visiting the crime scenes in Atlanta, Georgia, and Birmingham, Alabama, and speaking with Crawford, Graham concludes that he must consult Lecter.
-Lecter taunts Graham but agrees to help.
+Three years later, another serial killer nicknamed the "Tooth Fairy" has murdered two families in different cities – the Jacobis and the Leedses – during full moons.
+With another full moon approaching, special agent Jack Crawford persuades Graham to review evidence and provide leads.
+Graham decides to consult Lecter for further insight after telling Crawford that the Tooth Fairy has "no face" to him, and he cannot determine how he was choosing the victim families.

-The Tooth Fairy is Francis Dolarhyde, who kills as directed by his alternate personality, which he calls the Great Red Dragon, named after the William Blake painting The Great Red Dragon and the Woman Clothed in Sun, which he has tattooed on his back.
-He believes that each victim brings him closer to becoming the Dragon, as his psychopathology originates from his childhood abuse by his grandmother.
+The Tooth Fairy is Francis Dolarhyde, who kills as directed by his alternate personality, which he calls the Great Red Dragon, after the William Blake painting The Great Red Dragon and the Woman Clothed with the Sun, which is tattooed on his back.
+He believes that each victim brings him closer to becoming the Dragon.
+His psychopathology originates from childhood abuse by his grandmother.